Something's Got to Give: Reconstruction

 On April 18, 1963, Fox released the 83-minute documentary Marilyn, narrated by Rock Hudson.
 The anthology documentary featured excerpts from the fifteen films she had made with Fox.
 Select scenes from Something's Got to Give with Monroe were also featured, including the sequence where Monroe swims nude in the pool.
-This was the only footage from the film seen by the public for over two decades.

 In 1990, the hour-long documentary Marilyn: Something's Got to Give, featured extensive excerpts from the footage.
-A year earlier, six hours of unedited footage and separate soundtracks from the unfinished film was found in a Kansas warehouse.
+A year earlier, six hours of unedited footage and separate soundtracks from the unfinished film were found in a Kansas warehouse.
 Ken Turner, the co-producer and editor of the documentary, meticulously restored the footage by color-balancing each frame by hand and syncing the soundtracks from one take into another.

 The film sequences were later repurposed by Prometheus Entertainment for the documentary Marilyn Monroe: The Final Days, which aired on AMC on June 1, 2001, the 75th anniversary of Monroe's birth.
 It was also included on VHS and DVD released by Fox for the Marilyn Monroe: The Diamond Collection.
-During the original broadcasts, footage with Lee Remick was included in the documentary but subsequently removed and no longer available to the public.